 Please navigate to Target Designer to define the Target.
 In this example, we are using the existing SQL table as our target definition.
 So, go to the Targets menu and select the Import from Database.. option as shown below.

 Please select the ODBC connection that will connect the Informatica with the SQLTest Database.
-In order to create new one, please refer Informatica ODBC Connection article.
+In order to create a new one, please refer the Informatica ODBC Connection article.

-From the below screenshot you can observe that, we are selecting the DeplicateCust table from our SQLTest database.
-You can refer Create Target table using Source Definition to understand the process of creating target definition
+From the below screenshot you can observe that we are selecting the DeplicateCust table from our SQLTest database.
+You can refer to Create Target table using Source Definition to understand the process of creating a target definition